LibrariesHacked/england-librarydata/library-db.md

 update libraries l
 set lat = l.postcodelat,
 lng = l.postcodelng
-where l.lat is null and l.lng is null
+where l.lat is null and l.lng is null;
 ```

 9. The create a convenient geometry column.